apsun/NoUsbNotification/README.md

 # NoAdbNotification

 Removes the USB debugging notification on Android.
 Has the same effect as setting `persist.adb.notify=0` in `/system/build.prop`, without modifying any system files.

+Update: Also removes the MTP/PTP connection notification, for your debugging pleasure.

+Relevant code can be found [here](https://github.com/android/platform_frameworks_base/blob/master/services/usb/java/com/android/server/usb/UsbDeviceManager.java).

 ## Requirements